Summary

 Red ackie monitor | Varanus acanthurus acanthurus

-- Monitor lizards are known to be among the most complex and intelligent reptiles.
+• Monitor lizards are among the most complex and intelligent reptiles.

 California Mountain Kingsnake | Lampropeltis zonata